 Step 1.
 Find a CFD broker

 Trading cryptocurrency normally refers to the practice of day-trading, which is where you buy and sell lots of coins over the course of a day, with the aim of making a small profit each time.
-The best way to do this successfully is with CFDs, and for that you need a CFD broker.
+The best way to do this successfully is by trading with CFDs, and for that you need a CFD broker.

 This form of trading is not available for every cryptocurrency.
 CFD brokers tend to only offer the largest coins with the most demand, rather than small altcoins like Electroneum.
 As a coin grows in popularity, brokers like eToro and Robinhood are usually the first to start offering it.